jacobdensford/jacobdensford.com/README.md

 ## Todo
 - Reincorporate tags.
 - Add "Now" page.
+- Redesign ppp layout to better incorporate the new menu design from E&F.
 - Make a way to switch to dark mode.
 - Translate dates to day of the year, maybe using [the JavaScript on this page](https://www.epochconverter.com/daynumbers).
 - Add a [moon phase](https://www.timeanddate.com/moon/phases/) [emoji](https://emojipedia.org/search/?q=moon) to the date.